ryank1030/Quadrotor/README.md

 This is an open source project with rights to the public to download, change, and modify without further consent.
 For further information on copyright please refer to the license document.

 <H2>User Manual</H2>
-1. Connect the MPU-6050 sensor to the Arduino Uno following the circuit diagram.
+1. Connect the MPU-6050 sensor to the Arduino Uno following the circuit diagram and attach to frame.
 2. Run the MPU6050_Calibration.ino file with the MPU-6050 connected on a flat, level surface.
 3. Input the offset values of your chip (every chip is different) into IMU_Flight_Test.ino.
 4. Run the ESC_4motor_init.ino program on the Arduino Uno with everything connected (do not run this program twice because the Motors will start at full power).